awsdocs/aws-doc-sdk-examples/python/example_code/kinesis-analytics-v2/README.md

 <!--custom.instructions.start-->
-The action examples in this section are demonstrated as part of an Amazon Managed Service for Apache Flink scenario that reads data from an input stream, uses SQL code to transform the data, and writes it to an output stream.
-Run the scenario at a command prompt in the `kinesis-analytics-v2` folder with the following command:
+The action examples in this section are demonstrated as part of a scenario that reads data from an input stream, uses SQL code to transform the data, and writes it to an output stream.
+Run the scenario at a command prompt with the following command:

 ```
 python kinesisanalyticsv2_demo.py